SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 20 December, 2024
+### 📅 Saturday, 21 December, 2024
 ------
 ### Events
 ------
-Here's a bullet-point list of notable events and holidays that tend to occur around December 20th in the USA:

-- **Christmas Season Activities**: As the date is close to Christmas, various holiday-themed events, markets, and light displays are common across the country.

-- **Winter Solstice Preparations**: Around December 21st, the winter solstice is celebrated, marking the shortest day of the year.
-Some events might occur on or around December 20th in anticipation.
+There isn't a specific annual event in the USA that is widely recognized to occur on December 21 across the country.
+However, December 21 marks the winter solstice in the Northern Hemisphere, which is the shortest day and longest night of the year.
+Here are some ways this event might be observed:

+- **Winter Solstice Celebrations:**
+  - Many cultures and communities hold celebrations or observances on the winter solstice, marking the return of longer daylight hours.
+  - Events may include festivals
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath, smile, and start again! 🌅😊✨"
+"Embrace the glorious mess that you are and shine bright! 🌟✨"